Sign-up for our New Digital Chart System Here

 Corrective surgery for Poland syndrome may or may not be covered by insurance.
 Your personal financial responsibility for surgery depends on the specifics of your insurance plan and whether your surgeon is a participating provider for your particular plan.
 Our Patient Coordinator Mary will go over this with you in detail as we plan your surgery and will assist you in using your insurance to your greatest advantage.

-How Do I Know Which Poland Syndrome Reconstruction Method is Right For Me?
+How Do I Know Whether Poland Correction Option is Right For Me?

 As women Plastic Surgeons, we intimately understand how a person’s feelings about their chest and breasts can influence their confidence, self-image and self-esteem.
 At your Poland syndrome consultation, your surgeon will spend a great deal of time with you to get to know you personally and take a complete medical history.
 We will explore your reasons for seeking Poland syndrome correction, examine your chest, and if you are an appropriate candidate for surgery, your options will be described in detail.